stratosphereips/StratosphereLinuxIPS/docs/usage.md

 You can configure which alerts you want to enable/disable in ```slips.conf```

-Simply change the value of the detection to ```no``` if you want to disable detections of this type.
+Simply add the detection you want to disable in the ```disabled_detections``` list and slips will not generate any alerts of this type.

+Supported detections are:

+ARPScan, ARP-ouside-localnet, UnsolicitedARP, MITM-ARP-attack, SSHSuccessful, LongConnection, MultipleReconnectionAttempts, ConnectionToMultiplePorts, InvalidCertificate, UnknownPort, Port0Connection, ConnectionWithoutDNS, DNSWithoutConnection, MaliciousJA3, DataExfiltration, SelfSignedCertificate, PortScanType1, PortScanType2, Password_Guessing, MaliciousFlow, SuspiciousUserAgent, multiple_google_connections, NETWORK_gps_location_leaked, ICMPSweep, Command-and-Control-channels-detection, ThreatIntelligenceBlacklistDomain, ThreatIntelligenceBlacklistIP, MaliciousDownloadedFile, DGA

 ### Exporting Alerts